Archive for the 'Adsense' Category

 … Since then, he says he’s made more than $2 million by arbitraging search terms related to cell phone ringtones, teeth whitening and mortgages.
 “I love Google,” Schoemaker says.
 “They changed my life.”

 So here Shoemoney is, admitting on a national-level that he utilizes cloaking to bypass Google’s crackdown on PPC arbitrage.
-This is in violation of the AdSense Terms of Service where it says:
+This is in violation of the where it says:

 Do not employ cloaking or sneaky redirects.